sfchun/MySmite/README.md

 # MySmite

 Personal project, 1st intention is to have a personal db and save builds.
-Don; t know how long it will take... just having fun.
+Don't know how long it will take... just having fun.